About Albie & Me

 Before I started writing books I practiced law for a few years and taught legal research and writing at the Northwestern University School of Law and the University of Virginia Law School.
 I then worked for nearly a decade as the Public Affairs Director of the International Physicians for the Prevention of Nuclear War (IPPNW), winner of the 1985 Nobel Peace Prize, and was privileged to be part of the IPPNW delegation that traveled to Oslo to receive the prize.

-I graduated from Amherst College in 1975 and from Boston College Law School in 1979.
-Judy and I live in Massachusetts with our rescue dogs, Albie, Salina and Jambalaya (Jamba for short).
-All three came from Louisiana.
-That’s them, waiting for a treat, below.
-We also also have two grown sons.
+I’m a graduate of Amherst College and Boston College Law School.
+Judy and I live in Massachusetts with our two rescue dogs, Salina and Tot, both of whom came from Louisiana.
+Our two other rescues, also from Louisiana, Jambalaya (Jamba for short) and Albie, both passed on in 2020.
+Goodness, do we ever miss them.
+That’s Albie, Salina, and Jamba waiting for a treat, below.
+We also have two grown sons.
 They already had their treats.

 Literary representation by Joelle Delbourgo, Joelle Delbourgo Associates